How to survive an atomic bomb

 If you happen to be in that area, there’s not a lot you can do to protect yourself.
 But if you’re there and you are still standing five minutes after the blast, or if you’re farther away when the bomb goes off, you’ve made it through the worst.

-If you’re outside that immediate area but in the general region of the blast when it happens, your greatest initial risk will come from a direction you’re probably not expecting — your windows.
-A nuclear explosion begins with a dazzling flash; this flash can precede the arrival of the blast from the explosion by 30 seconds or more.
+If you’re outside that immediate area but in the general region of the blast when it happens, your greatest initial risk will come from a direction you’re probably not expecting: your windows.
+A nuclear explosion begins with a dazzling flash; because light travels faster than sound (and everything else), this flash can precede the arrival of the blast from the explosion by 30 seconds or more.
 A great risk, therefore, is that people will see the flash in their peripheral vision, go to the window to see what happened, and then get lacerated by shards of flying glass as the blast wave arrives and shatters the window.
 So the first thing to know is that if you see “a bright flash of light like the sun, where the sun isn’t,” you should resist the temptation to investigate and instead take cover.

 When an atomic bomb explodes, the blast digs a big batch of dirt out of the ground and sends it flying up in the air.
 Because it’s been exposed to intense radiation, this dirt is highly radioactive.
 The force of the explosion sends it flying, but afterwards it begins to fall back to earth, carried along on its way down by the wind.
 This deadly dirt is nuclear fallout.